hpcsc/gradient-flow-theme/example/content/menu/about.md

 Ready to create your own beautiful site with Gradient Flow Theme?

 1. Clone this theme to your Hugo project
-2. Configure your `hugo.toml` file
+2. Configure your `hugo.yaml` file
 3. Add your content to the `content/` directory
 4. Customize colors and settings to match your brand
 5. Deploy to your favorite hosting platform